HURRICANE VALLEY SINGLES CONFERENCE

 Long Canal Hike (Advanced)

 Challenging 3-mile hike exploring the rich history of the region's canal system.
-Carpool at address below.
+Carpool Meetup @ North Bldg.
+Host will provide trailhead address at meetup.

 Host: Reuben Wadsworth